christopherfujino/micro.build/README.md

 ### Make

-While Make's simple architecture the primary inspiration for Microbuild, Make assumes that target cache invalidation is based on last modified timestamps on files.
+While Make's simple architecture the primary inspiration for Monobuild, Make assumes that target cache invalidation is based on last modified timestamps on files.
 This means doing other kinds of cache invalidation (e.g. hashing file contents, running an arbitrary script), while possible, is awkward and requires shell scripting and Makefile syntax knowledge.

-Microbuild's built-in DSL, MBScript, allows targets to define arbitrary cache fingerprints.
+Monobuild's built-in DSL, MBScript, allows targets to define arbitrary cache fingerprints.
 It also has an expressive, obvious scripting syntax, which should be accessible to programmers coming from different languages, unlike Makefile or shell.

+Monobuild is neither good at nor concerned with compiling your code.
+Monobuild assumes that build targets already know how to build themselves, whether by via a generalized build system like Make or CMake, or a language-specific toolchain like the `go` tool.

+### Bazel

+Didn't Google already solve the problem of describing cross-language build targets across monorepos with [Bazel](https://bazel.build)?

+Sort of.
+Bazel assumes you will be compiling a large number (hundreds or thousands) targets in parallel across multiple remote compute instances, while Monobuild aims to manage reproducibly manage monorepo workspaces on a local machine.

+In addition, Bazel assumes that there will be Bazel build rules for all code in your dependency graph.
+At Google, third party dependency sources are copied internally and Bazel build rules maintained alongside.
+In addition to maintaining build rules per project, rules for each programming language toolchain must be available.
+While mainstream languages have [support](https://bazel.build/rules), for more esoteric languages you community support may be unreliable (or non-existent).